korjavin/privacypassdemo/Readme.md

 which specific member they are for any given action.2 The core cryptographic primitive that makes this possible is the Verifiable Oblivious Pseudorandom Function (VOPRF).
 This protocol allows a server to perform a computation on a user's input without learning the input itself, and to provide a proof that the computation was done correctly according to a publicly known key.4

-## How to Use This Repository

-This repository is structured to provide a single source of truth for all project stakeholders, including the project director, content creators, and the team of independent coding agents.
-/ARCHITECTURE.md: This document contains the technical blueprint of the system.
-It details the frontend and backend architecture, the API specification, and the requirements for the cryptographic simulation engine.
-All technical implementation must adhere to this specification.
-/STEPS.md: This document is the educational and narrative core of the project.
-It outlines the user's learning journey, step-by-step, providing the concepts, analogies, and interactive goals for each section of the website.
-It is the source of truth for all content.
-/tasks: This directory contains all developer tasks, broken down into self-contained, parallelizable units.
-Each task file specifies its goal, acceptance criteria, and the exact files the agent is permitted to modify to prevent merge conflicts.
-/design: This directory contains detailed prompts for generating all required visual assets, including diagrams, illustrations, and flowcharts.
-/presentation: This directory contains the script and plan for a live demonstration of the final, completed project.